highlnd/CountDownClockDemo/README.md

     }

-If you want to know when the `CountDownClock` instance counts down all the way you can make your UIViewController subclass respond to the `CountDownClockDelegate` protocol and implement the `countDownClockDidFinish:` method.
+If you want to know when the `CountDownClock` instance counts down all the way you can make your UIViewController subclass respond to the `CountDownClockDelegate` protocol, set the `CountDownClock` instances delegate property to your UIViewController subclass and implement the `countDownClockDidFinish:` method.
 This will be called and passed to it the instance of the `CountDownClock` that has finished;

     - (void)countDownClockDidFinish:(CountDownClock *)sender {
         NSLog(@"Countdown complete!");